Saving $70,000 by the time I was 27 years old wasn’t easy.

 - As time goes on, you’ll get better at budgeting

 - Find ways to cut back in certain areas as each month passes (where can you do improve?)

 Budgeting habits aren’t created overnight.
 It may even take you a few months to find your preferred method of budgeting.
-You can budget with cash envelopes, a budgeting app, a budgeting planner, or even a budgeting printable.
+You can budget with cash envelopes, a budgeting app, or even a budgeting printable.

 Takeaway tip: Create a realistic budget with my guide: How To Create A Budget In 8 Steps.